Authentic Lessons for 21st Century Learning

 Option 2: Pass out the information sheet you created from My Next Move about the speaker’s career, one per student.
 Take about 5 minutes to review the handout with students.
 Ask students if they have any questions about the content and clear up any misconceptions.

-After students have had enough time to review the speaker’s information, explain that students will now generate questions for the speaker using the KWL strategy.
+After students have had enough time to review the speaker’s information, explain that students will then generate questions for the speaker using the KWL strategy.
 Direct students to take out their KWL handout and complete the K and W steps based on the speaker’s biography.
 Explain the handout in as much detail as you feel necessary.

-In the K or “What I Know” section students are encouraged to brainstorm and list what they already know about the speaker's career and educational background.
+In the K or “What I Know” section, students are encouraged to brainstorm and list what they already know about the speaker's career and educational background.
 This could include previous knowledge, experiences, or information they have acquired from various sources.
 This step serves as an initial assessment of students' prior knowledge.

-In the W or “What I Want to know” section students identify and record questions they have about the speaker and their career after reviewing the speaker’s biography.
+In the W or “What I Want to know” section, students identify and record questions they have about the speaker and their career after reviewing the speaker’s biography.
 Have students write down any questions they plan to ask in this section.
 This step stimulates curiosity and helps students articulate what specific information or details they are interested in exploring further.
-It sets the stage for the inquiry process and helps guide their questions.
+It sets the stage for the inquiry process and helps to guide their questions.

 Give students about 5-10 minutes to complete these two sections of their charts.